bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/iulia_elena.giuroiu/index.md

 ### Week 19 - 25 May

+This week I integrated all the individual components into a unified authentication system.
+I implemented the state machine architecture using Embassy's async framework, enabling smooth transitions between authentication states.
+The main challenges were:

+1. **Flash memory integration** - implementing persistent storage for users, logs, and system time with checksum validation
+2. **State management** - coordinating between authentication, admin menu, motion detection, and alarm states
+3. **User interface flow** - creating intuitive keypad navigation and LCD feedback
+4. **Data persistence** - ensuring all user data and logs survive power cycles

+**Hardware modification note**: During integration testing, I discovered that the servo motor component was defective and not responding to PWM signals correctly.
+Rather than delay the project, I made the strategic decision to remove the physical door control mechanism and instead focus on implementing comprehensive administrative functionality.
+This pivot allowed me to develop advanced features including:

+- Complete user management system with add/remove capabilities
+- Detailed access log viewing and navigation
+- System reset functionality with confirmation
+- Enhanced security with motion-triggered lockdown (without physical door control)

+The final implementation includes a complete admin menu accessible via hardware button, allowing user management and system reset functionality.
+All authentication attempts are logged with timestamps, and the PIR sensor provides motion-triggered security lockdown.
+This approach resulted in a more sophisticated security monitoring system rather than a simple access control device.

+Final week focused on testing, debugging, and documentation.
+I conducted comprehensive testing of all system states, edge cases, and error conditions.
+Performance optimizations were made to reduce flash write cycles and improve response times.
+The system now operates reliably with full data persistence and security features.

+The decision to pivot from physical access control to comprehensive security monitoring proved beneficial, as it allowed for deeper exploration of embedded data management, state machine design, and user interface development.
+The resulting system demonstrates advanced embedded programming concepts while maintaining practical security applications.

 ## Hardware

 The system uses two Raspberry Pi Pico 2W boards.
 The main board handles authentication, motor control, and alert logic, while the second board is optional for debugging or logging.
 All components interact via GPIO, PWM, and I²C protocols.